 No matter what kind of physical condition you're in, it's never too late to start doing some kind of exercise.

-Each month in 4you PRIMETIME, Tampa trainer Kristen Carli and her clients will demonstrate a safe and (relatively) simple exercise you can do at home or at the gym.
-This week, she and Judith Means, 70, of South Tampa demonstrate reverse crunches.
+Every month in 4you PRIMETIME, Tampa trainer Kristen Carli and her clients will demonstrate a safe and (relatively) simple exercise you can do at home or at the gym.
+This week, she and Judith Means, 70, of South Tampa demonstrate pushups.